LoneKP/LoneKP/content/blog/people-are-brainstorming-around-the-world.md

-## Written reviews
+## More reviews

-Here are some of the articles written about Brainstormer.
+Here are some more resources about Brainstormer.
 Take a look!
 These are all really interesting sources of inspiration for ways to use technology to learn together.

 &nbsp;